Exploring quantum fields in rotating black holes: Application: The inner horizon

 or combinations thereof with smooth coefficients that extend smoothly to $\overline{\cU}$.
 Here, $j_{1,2}\in \nn$, and $\gamma_{1,2}\in\nn^3$ are multi-indices.
 In \cite{HK}, they were restricted to $j_1+j_2+\abs{\gamma_1}+\abs{\gamma_2}\leq 2$, but we drop this restriction.
 This class includes the stress-energy tensor components in the coordinate system $((r-r_-),y)$.

-The quantized versions of these observables are not contained in the algebra of observables defined earlier.
-However, after renormalization, they can be viewed as operator-valued distributions with values in an enlarged operator algebra, to which any Hadamard state can be extended \cite{HW}.
-In fact, denoting the renormalized quantum observable as $\colon \cO^{j_1,j_2}_{\gamma_1,\gamma_2}(x)\colon$, for any Hadamard state on the algebra $\cA$ and any $x\in\cM\cap\cU$, $\omega(\colon\cO^{j_1,j_2}_{\gamma_1,\gamma_2}(x)\colon)$ will be well-defined and finite.
+The quantised versions of these observables are not contained in the algebra of observables defined earlier.
+However, after renormalisation, they can be viewed as operator-valued distributions with values in an enlarged operator algebra, to which any Hadamard state can be extended \cite{HW}.
+In fact, denoting the renormalised quantum observable as $\colon \cO^{j_1,j_2}_{\gamma_1,\gamma_2}(x)\colon$, for any Hadamard state on the algebra $\cA$ and any $x\in\cM\cap\cU$, $\omega(\colon\cO^{j_1,j_2}_{\gamma_1,\gamma_2}(x)\colon)$ will be well-defined and finite.
 For the case when $x\to x_0$, it follows as a corollary of the results in \cite{HK}

 \begin{proposition}{\cite[Proposition 4.1]{HK}} Let $(\cM,g)$ be a subextreme Kerr-de Sitter spacetime, and assume that mode stability holds and that there exists a positive spectral gap $\alpha>0$ for the (massive) wave equation.
 Let $\cU$ as above be covered by coordinates $(r-r_-, y)$.\\ Let $\omega_1$ and $\omega_2$ be Hadamard states for the free scalar field on $\cM$, and let $\cO^{j_1,j_2}_{\gamma_1,\gamma_2}(x)$ be an observable of the form described in \eqref{eq:op form}.
 Then there are constant $C_{j_1,j_2,\gamma_1,\gamma_2}$, so that for some $0<\beta'<\min(\alpha/\kappa_-,1)$ the estimates